This is the Open Science Grid (OSG) Management website, providing information about the management structure and activities of the OSG Consortium.

 - Mark Neubauer, University of Illinois at Urbana-Champaign, OSG Resource Manager

-- Rob Gardner, University of Chicago, OSG User and Campus Support lead
+- Rob Gardner, University of Chicago, OSG Collaboration Support lead and OSG Council chair

 - Tim Cartwright, University of Wisconsin–Madison, OSG Deputy Executive Director